Different learning opportunities

 Students should be provided with a variety of learning experiences across and within learning environments.

-There are a number of different learning experiences that can be delivered within learning environments, using different methods such as group learning, one to one learning, peer to peer learning, classroom learning, simulation and direct patient care.
+There are a number of different learning experiences that can be delivered within a range of diverse and inclusive learning environments, using different methods such as group learning, one to one learning, peer to peer learning, classroom learning, simulation and direct care of people.
 More information on some of these can be found within the section on practice supervision.
-We do not specify how learning must be delivered, only that it should be done in a way that upholds public protection and enables the students to meet their learning outcomes.
+We do not specify how learning must be delivered, only that it should be done in a way that upholds public protection, the safety of people and confidence in our professions, and enables all students to meet their learning outcomes.

 Learning experiences do not need to be confined within a particular environment, or to a particular episode of care.
-A learning experience can follow a person’s episode or experience of care, and can involve a student being assigned to a service user throughout their treatment or care, across environments.
+A learning experience can follow a person’s single episode or ongoing experience of care and can involve a student being assigned to a person using services throughout their treatment or care, across a range of environments.

 Learning experiences should also have an interdisciplinary and interprofessional learning context, including learning with and from other professions where relevant.

-3.4 are enabled to learn and are assessed using a range of methods, including technology enhanced and simulation-based learning appropriate for their programme as necessary for safe and effective practice
+R3.4: are enabled to learn and are assessed using a range of methods, including technology enhanced and simulation learning appropriate for their programme as necessary for safe and effective practice